pmsanford/pmsanford.github.io/_posts/2020-01-02-advent-of-code-2019---day-1.markdown

 - `fmt=*` specifies the format of the data to read.
 Specifying `*` is called "list-directed" formatting, which means the list of variables afterwards determines how we'll read the data.
 We provide an integer (the `current`) variable, and so Fortran will try to read one integer from each line of input.
 We'll see more advanced `fmt` directives in the future.
 - `end=10` specifies that when Fortran encounters the end of the file, it should jump to the line labelled `10`.
 There are more modern ways to handle this, but for now, we'll stick with a GOTO.

-That's basically it for part one.
+That's all there is for part one.
 Here's the full program:

 {% highlight fortran %}
 program exercise